uncovertruth/Userdive-iOS-SDK/USAGE.md

 ## Using location heatmap

-USERDIVE iOS SDK WILL NOT get user location automatically.
+USERDIVE iOS SDK DOES NOT get user location automatically.
 Set values from `CLLocation` object from delegate method of `CLLocationManagerDelegate` in your app.

 To use location heatmap, call method below.